9 Types of Millets and Their Benefits

 Millets contain higher levels of sterols and policosanols, which prevent the production of cholesterol.

-There are animal studies suggesting millets, particularly sorghum could promote cardiovascular health by reducing both plasma low-density lipoprotein (LDL) and liver cholesterol levels at different doses.
+Animal studies suggest that millets, particularly sorghum could promote cardiovascular health by reducing both plasma low-density lipoprotein (LDL) and liver cholesterol levels at different doses.

 Millets have also been shown to reduce both systolic and diastolic blood pressure in patients with mild blood pressure.